PLC at Work™

 - Customized workshops, interactive web conferencing, and other services are available.

-Hand-selected and trained by the PLC at Work™ architects, our experts are also practitioners who embody deep experiential knowledge—so you can be sure that you’re getting the best training available.
+Hand-selected and trained by the PLC at Work™ champions, our experts are also practitioners who embody deep experiential knowledge—so you can be sure that you’re getting the best training available.

 Kim Bailey is former director of professional development and instructional support for the Capistrano Unified School District in California.
 She also served as an adjunct faculty member at Chapman University in California.